UMM-CSci-4453-S19/lab-1-schon094/README.md

   * SQL
   * NoSQL

 SQL stands for **Structured Query Language**.
 It is the language used to organize, add, remove, and modify the data in an SQL DBMS (big surprise right?).
 It is also the language we will use to transform raw data into useable information.
-A few well-known examples of SQL DBMS' include MySQL, Oracle, SQL Server, and MariaDB.
+A few well-known examples of SQL DBMS include MySQL, Oracle, SQL Server, and MariaDB.
 In an SQL database information is stored as **tables**.
 A table is a two-dimensional array of data.
 The *rows* are known as **records**, and the columns are known as **fields**.

 NoSQL is a broad term encompassing many types of databases that organize their data differently than SQL-style databases.
 Some well known examples include mongoDB and Neo4J.
 NoSQL databases give up consistency guarantees that an SQL DBMS can provide in exchange for improved scalability (which is why they are so popular for applications like Facebook).
 There is much more variety in the way that a NoSQL database structures its data, but several are closely associated with structured data formats like XML or JSON.